-The EMC classification of the POWER WAVE® STT® MODULE (CE) is Industrial, Scientific and Medical (ISM) group 2, class A. The POWER WAVE® STT® MODULE (CE) is for industrial use only.
+The EMC classification of the Power Wave® Advanced Module is Industrial, Scientific and Medical (ISM) group 2, class A. The Power Wave® Advanced Module is for industrial use only.
 (See print L10093 for further details).

-Locate the STT[®] Module away from radio controlled machinery.
-The normal operation of the STT[®] Module may adversely affect the operation of RF controlled equipment, which may result in bodily injury or damage to the equipment.
+Locate the Advanced Module away from radio controlled machinery.
+The normal operation of the Advanced Module may adversely affect the operation of RF controlled equipment, which may result in bodily injury or damage to the equipment.

-LOCATION AND MOUNTING (See Figure A.1)
+LOCATION AND MOUNTING (See Figures A.1 and A.2)

-Mount the STT Module directly to the bottom of a compatible Power Wave "S" series power source utilizing the quick lock mechanism as shown.
-The STT Module will operate in harsh environments and can be used outdoors.
+Mount the Advanced Module directly to the bottom of a compatible Power Wave® "S" series power source utilizing the quick lock mechanism as shown.
+The total stack height of a system including the Power Wave Advanced module shall not exceed one power source and two modules.
+For example, from top to bottom: power source, Advanced Module and optional cooler.
+The Advanced Module will operate in harsh environments and can be used outdoors.
 Even so, it is important that simple preventative measures are followed in order to assure long life and reliable operation.

 - The machine must be located where there is free circulation of clean air such that movement into and out of the louvers will not be restricted. - Dirt and dust that can be drawn into the machine should be kept to a minimum.
 The use of air filters on the air intake is not recommended because normal air flow may be restricted.
 Failure to observe these precautions can result in excessive operating temperatures and nuisance shutdown. - Keep the machine dry.
 Shelter from rain and snow.
-Do not place on wet ground or in puddles.

-• Do not mount the Power Wave "S" series power source and STT Module combination over combustible surfaces.
+Do not place on wet ground or in puddles. - Do not mount the Power Wave[®] "S" series power source and Advanced Module combination over combustible surfaces.
 Where there is a combustible surface directly under stationary or fixed electrical equipment, that surface shall be covered with a steel plate at least .060" (1.6mm) thick, which shall extend not less than 5.90" (150mm) beyond the equipment on all sides.